yves-weissenberger/Multiphoton-Toolbox/docs/docs/user_guide/data_conversion.md

                 print matFilePth
                 stimattrs = get_triggers(matFilePth)

 which directs processing of the outDat file to the function "get_triggers" which can be found in load_events.py.
+If succesfuly, this should create additional pickled datafiles in the stims directory.

 ## Output Folder Structure